 The hot pasta will cook the yolks without scrambling them and creates a creamy, light sauce that goes very well over your pasta of choice.
 Pair this with some nice garlic bread and maybe a little salad and you’ve got a great dinner in front of you!

 *** 1/2 Very good, hearty pasta dish that's easy on the ingredients.
 Pair with some fresh garlic bread.
 Adapted from Ted Cavanaugh's Bucatini with Lemony Carbonara.

 - 2 tsp olive oil

 - 3 oz sliced bacon, cut crosswise into 1/2" pieces (2-3 slices)

-- 1 tsp ground black pepper
+- 1/2 tsp freshly ground black pepper

-- 1/2 tsp salt
+- 1/2 tsp finely grated lemon zest

 Tips and Stuff: